mmswflow-upb/MA-Project/README.md

 the feature.

 ## What did I learn?
-I learned how to work with electronic components, MCUs, I learned about communication protocols between integrated circuits, I learned some rust along with the embasssy framework and I also learned more about app development (with Python) and I was familiarized with Github.
+I learned how to work with electronic components, MCUs, I studied communication protocols between integrated circuits, I learned some rust along with the embasssy framework, I also learned more about app development (with Python), and I learned how to use KiCad and GitHub.

-Overall it was a wonderful learning experience 💪💪
+Overall, it was a wonderful learning experience 💪💪